nandwanatarun/EVA-DeepLearning/S1-Assignment_1B.md

 # Assignment 1B
 EVA-Visual Search and DeepLearning

-1-What are Channels and Kernels (according to EVA)?
+Q1-What are Channels and Kernels (according to EVA)?

-Ans-Kernel is the process or layer where we filter the image or image properties.
+Answer: Kernel is the process or layer where we filter the image or image properties.

-2-Why should we only (well mostly) use 3x3 Kernels?
+Q2-Why should we only (well mostly) use 3x3 Kernels?

-Ans-In 3*3 we have the central horizontal and vertical lines which make process fast.
+Answer: In 3*3 we have the central horizontal and vertical lines which make process fast.

-3-How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 (show calculations) Ans-Total Layers we use is - 100 layers
+Q3-How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 (show calculations)

+Answer: Total Layers we use is - 100 layers

 199x199=>3x3=>	197x197=>3x3=>	195x195=>3x3=>	193x193=>3x3=>	191x191=>3x3=>	189x189=>3x3=>	187x187=>3x3=>
 185x185=>3x3=>	183x183=>3x3=>	181x181=>3x3=>	179x179=>3x3=>	177x177=>3x3=>	175x175=>3x3=>	173x173=>3x3=>